 To ensure you have the appropriate computer requirements to enable you to study online, please view our computer specification guidance notes.

 Each 30-credit module is assessed by the equivalent of a 6,000-word written portfolio, which can include written assignments, research methods, and wiki entries.
 To complete the masters, you must achieve a pass of 50 on each assignment.

-The 15,000-word dissertation is an original piece of work and should be related to one of the selected modules on an approved topic.
+The 15,000-word dissertation is an original piece of work and typically involves actively researching as aspect of digital teaching and learning.

 To ensure your application is considered in time, please note the following dates: